 where $g^0_c(\mk,\mk)$ and $g^0_s(\mk,-\mk)$ are the quantities in equilibrium state, given by Eqs.\,(\ref{Gc2}) and (\ref{Gs2}), and $\tau_c$ and $\tau_s$ are the relaxation-time parameters related to the system ability of recovering equilibrium.
 Relaxation-time approximation is an usual method for dealing with the quantities in evolution systems.
-The parameters are needed to be smaller than the temporal interval, $\tau_{c,s}<<\Delta t$, and tend to zero under the quasi-static condition.
+In this approximation, parameters $\tau_{c,s}$ are needed to be smaller than the width of temporal interval, $\tau_{c,s}<\Delta t$, and they tend to zero under the quasi-static condition.

 Assuming $\tau_c=\tau_s={\bar \tau}$, Eqs.\,(\ref{gct1}) and (\ref{gst1}) give